Chien-Shiung Wu Scholarship

 Slide 6: Chien Shiung Wu with scientific peers J. Robert Oppenheimer and Isidor Isaac Rabi.

-Established thanks to the generosity of the family of Chien-Shiung Wu, Scholars are selected based on outstanding academic record and promise in the tradition of Chien-Shiung Wu.
-Chien-Shiung Wu, a member of the Columbia University Physics Department from 1944-1980, was one of the greatest experimental physicists of all time.
-Her experiments established the properties of the weak interaction.
-Her most startling achievement was the observation of parity non-conservation in beta decay.
-She established that there is a fundamental difference between right and left.
+Her groundbreaking experiments established the properties of the weak interaction.
+Her most startling achievement was the observation of parity non-conservation in beta decay and she demonstrated that there is a fundamental difference between right and left.
 Her experiments were a large and essential step toward unifying the electromagnetic and weak interactions.
 She is also credited with the first experiment to document entangled photons.
-A Scientific American article discusses her experiment in relation to the 2022 Nobel Prize in Physics, and is a fascinating review of her life and work.
+A 2023 article in Scientific American discusses her experiment in relation to the 2022 Nobel Prize in Physics, providing a fascinating review of her life and work.

-Dr. Wu was the first female President of APS (1974), received the National Medal of Science (1975), the Inaugural Wolf Prize (1978), the Woman of the Year St Vincent Medal, UNESCO (1981) and 19 honorary Doctorates.
-In 2021 she was honored with a commemorative U.S. postage stamp with the citation “During a career that spanned more than 40 years in a field dominated by men, she established herself as the authority on conducting precise and accurate research to test fundamental theories of physics.”
-Dr. Wu is honored appropriately at the entrance to Pupin, where her picture hangs with the 14 Columbia Physics Nobel Prize winners.
+Dr. Wu was the first female President of APS (1974) and she received the National Medal of Science (1975), the Inaugural Wolf Prize (1978), the Woman of the Year St Vincent Medal, UNESCO (1981) and 19 honorary doctorates.
+In 2021, she was honored with a commemorative U.S. postage stamp with the citation “During a career that spanned more than 40 years in a field dominated by men, she established herself as the authority on conducting precise and accurate research to test fundamental theories of physics.”
+The department proudly honors Dr. Wu in the atrium entrance to Pupin Hall, where visitors can see her picture hanging among Columbia Physics's fourteen Nobel Prize winners.

 Dr. Wu was a powerful advocate for correcting non-equality in the treatment of women in the sciences.
-In a speech 60 years ago she said:
+As she noted in a 1964 speech at the Symposium of American Women in Science and Engineering:

 For more information on the Wu Scholarship, please contact Morgan May at [email protected].